w-kyle/6dof-graspnet/README.md

+## File Transfer Protocal
+This branch enables a simple protocal for transfering point clouds and grasp results to and from Python 3 programs.
+USAGE:
+`python graspnet_file_transfer.py <transfer_directory> NUM_GRASPS`
+NUM_GRASPS is optional, the default is 200

 # 6-DoF GraspNet: Variational Grasp Generation for Object Manipulation
 Implementation of [6-DoF GraspNet](https://arxiv.org/abs/1905.10520) with tensorflow and python.
 This repo has been tested with python 2.7 and tensorflow 1.12.